nick-paul/Acorn.jl/README.md

 ## Features

+TODO:

+  - Text selection
+    - Copy/paste
+  - Tab completion
+  - Syntax highlighting
+  - Line numbers
+  - Auto indent
+  - ...

-Text selection, copy/paste, syntax highlighting, etc. have not yet been implemented.
+Many features have not yet been implemented.
 I will try to keep up with issues and pull requests regarding features so feel free to add whatever you like to the editor.

-## Bug Fixes / Compatability
+## Bug Fixes / Compatibility

-Acorn has not been tested on OSX and currently has compatability issues with Windows.
+Acorn has not been tested on OSX and currently has compatibility issues with Windows.
 If you run into any problems on your platform feel free to patch it and send a pull request.

 If you experience any bugs, please submit an issue or patch it and send a pull request.

+# Credits

+  - Much of the core code and design in `src/editor.jl` is based off of [antirez](http://invece.org/)'s [kilo](http://antirez.com/news/108).
+  - The [kilo tutorial](http://viewsourcecode.org/snaptoken/kilo/) by [snaptoken](https://github.com/snaptoken) was a huge help when writing the core editor features.